Koredotcom/docs/docs/xo/apis/contact-center/contact-center-api-list.md

 # Contact Center AI API List

-The following table lists the APIs available for Contact Center AI, grouped by the functionality they address:
+The following tables list the APIs available for Contact Center AI, grouped by the functionality they address:

 * [Analytics and Reporting APIs](#analytics-and-reporting-apis)
 * [Agent Creation APIs](#agent-creation-apis)